bombayblues/git_lesson/docs/README.md

 # Documentation

-This folder contains documentationor manuscripts realted to this project
+This folder contains documentation or manuscripts realted to this project